mannbajpai/mini-juris-at-vibeathon/README.md

 # StageSync App

 ## Overview
-The **Speaker Persona App** simplifies and automates the speaker and content lifecycle for events such as SIT/Vibeathon.
+The **StageSync** simplifies and automates the speaker and content lifecycle for events such as SIT/Vibeathon.
 It enables **speakers** to manage session submissions, availability, and event-day activities seamlessly, while providing **event managers** a centralized platform to review, approve, and organize sessions, logistics, and communications.
 The app incorporates **AI-powered agents** to enhance efficiency by providing insights, feedback, and automation features that improve event planning and execution.

 ## Features